parthiv-krishna/cs140edb/COMMANDS.md

 l <type> - list breakpoints or watchpoints (type should be {b,w})

 d <type><num> - delete breakpoint or watchpoint (type should be {b,w}, num depends on type)

+q - quit the debugger and reboot the pi

 <expr> can be a register (r0, lr, spsr), or a number (128, 0x8000), or any number of dereferences (*r0, **0x8560)
 ```